libp2p/js-libp2p/examples/discovery-mechanisms/README.md

 With these system, a libp2p node can both have a set of nodes to always connect on boot (bootstraper nodes), discover nodes through locality (e.g connected in the same LAN) or through serendipity (random walks on a DHT).

 These mechanisms save configuration and enable a node to operate without any explicit dials, it will just work.
+Once new peers are discovered, their known data is stored in the peer's PeerStore.

 ## 1. Bootstrap list of Peers when booting a node